 Eat out economically.
 Cooking and eating at home is less costly than eating out, and it is generally more nutritious as well because when you’re in the kitchen, you control the carbohydrate, fat, and calorie content of your meals.
 While eating at home is the ideal, the time crunch of busy schedules makes eating out an easier, but more expensive, alternative.

-An American family of four spends $3,362 on average each year on sit-down, carry-out, and delivery meals.
+An average American family spends $2,668 on average each year on sit-down, carry-out, and delivery meals.
 Careful planning can help prevent dining out from taking a big bite from your budget.
 Try not to eat out impulsively.
 Think about what’s in your pantry at home; it’s often quicker to microwave your own meal at home than it is to wait in line at a fast-food drive-through.